Configure Start VM on Connect

 You need to add each Azure subscription that contains host pools and session host VMs you want to use with Start VM on Connect as an assignable scope.
 This role assignment allows Azure Virtual Desktop to power on VMs, check their status, and report diagnostic information for those subscriptions.

-To learn how to assign the Desktop Virtualization Power On Contributor role to the Azure Virtual Desktop service principal, see Assign RBAC roles to the Azure Virtual Desktop service principal.
+To learn how to assign the Desktop Virtualization Power On Contributor role to the Azure Virtual Desktop service principal, see Assign Azure RBAC roles or Microsoft Entra roles to the Azure Virtual Desktop service principals.

 Enable or disable Start VM on Connect